hoffmakl/academic-kickstart/content/author/admin/_index.md

 email = ""

 # List (academic) interests or hobbies
-interests = [
+hobbies = [
-  "Study Design",
-  "Efficient Programming",
-  "Data Visualization",
+  "Programming",
   "Podcasts",
-  "Camping"
+  "Painting",
+  "Sports"
 ]

 # Organizational groups that you belong to (for People widget)